Coronavirus (COVID-19) statement from W J Beswetherick

 Depending on the degree of risk, measures that have been recommended by the National Association of Funeral Directors in conjunction with the Department of Health are as follows:

-– We will assess each funeral individually and consider whether it might mean smaller numbers of people and organising a celebration of life or memorial service planned for a later date.
+– We will assess each funeral individually and advise families of the maximum number permitted to attend their chosen funeral service location.
+We will consider advising people of the option of organising a celebration of life or memorial service for a later date.
 Alternatives such as webcasting may enable other mourners to participate.

 – We will take steps to ensure all initial contact with the family (e.g. the arrangement meeting) is conducted remotely, via telephone or video link.
 We will assess whether they are in the Government-advised 14-day household isolation period and what effect that will have on the timings of the funeral service.